danielmocan/deploying-an-application-to-digital-ocean-jsheroes-workshop/README.md

     * ```bash pm2 status```
     * ```bash pm2 logs```

-10. Reminder... don't forget to delete your droples if you don't use them.
+10. Reminder... don't forget to delete your droplets if you don't use them.
 Else you will have to pay for them.